![]() |

 British contribution to science, technology, industrial design, architecture

 and the arts.
-It was held throughout the country with its centrepiece based on
+It was held throughout the country, with its centrepiece based on

 the South Bank of the River Thames in London.

-the Conservative opposition.
-Indeed Winston Churchill referred to the
+Indeed, Winston Churchill referred to the

-and upon the return of a Conservative administration in October 1951, his first
+forthcoming Festival of Britain as "three-dimensional Socialist propaganda", and upon the return of a Conservative administration in October 1951, his first

 act was to instruct the clearance of the South Bank site (all bar the Royal